 Find your balance through every zodiac season with our Astrology & Asanas series by yoga instructor, Astrostyle editor (and harmonious Libra) Andrea Rice.
 Follow along with these postures to connect to the natural rhythms of life, enhance perceptivity and elevate your spirit.

 3-2-1 lift-off!
-With space cadet Aquarius ruling the skies from January 20 to February 18, you can rocket to the outer edges of your imagination and capabilities.
+With space cadet Aquarius ruling the skies you can rocket to the outer edges of your imagination and capabilities.
 But during this electrifying time, it’s just as important to keep your feet (or at least a toe) on solid ground.
-These Aquarius-themed postures can help you stay centered as you orbit through unexplored galaxies.
+These Aquarius season yoga postures can help you stay centered as you orbit through unexplored galaxies.

-After the Sun’s goal-setting stint in structured Capricorn, lighthearted Aquarius season invites our aspirations to take flight.
+Lighthearted Aquarius season invites our aspirations to take flight.
 The eleventh zodiac sign is associated with the ankles and shins in the body.
-The following short yoga sequence is designed to strengthen and lubricate the ankle joints and ligaments to cultivate more stability and focus.
+The following short Aquarius season yoga sequence is designed to strengthen and lubricate the ankle joints and ligaments to cultivate more stability and focus.

 3, 2, 1…Liftoff!
 Dynamic Chair Pose Sequence